mysqto/coretemp/README.md

  * `-C` Output temperature in Celsius (default).
  * `-F` Output temperature in Fahrenheit.
  * `-c <num>` Specify which cores to report on, in a comma-separated list.
-If unspecified, report all temperatures.
+If unspecified, reports all temperatures.
  * `-r <num>`  The accuracy of the temperature, in the number of decimal places.
 Defaults to 0.

 ## Maintainer